 It is important that a development project manager and their suitably qualified professional engage with Local Authority conservation and archaeology staff and/or with the relevant statutory agency (e.g., English Heritage in England, Cadw in Wales) at the earliest opportunity.
 To begin with, this may involve no more than informal discussion, but establishing a dialogue is essential.
 The heritage designation regime is complex and can be problematic if managed poorly.

 Where Listed Building, Scheduled Monument, or Conservation Area Consent applications need to be made to a Local Authority or Government department/statutory agency, these should be prepared with advice from a heritage adviser.

 Successful development in the historic environment may require ongoing input from a heritage adviser and should demonstrate clear adherence to heritage processes and sustainable re-use, adaptation, or conservation of heritage assets where appropriate.
 Interpretation of a historic environment where development has taken place can greatly enhance the visitor's experience and attract additional customers to a site.
-Refer to the page Design- Landscaping and Marina Layout of this website for more information on visitor interpretation.
+Refer to the Design- Landscaping and Marina Layout page for more information on visitor interpretation.